heinerlohmann/VoxelMultiplayer/README.md

 - Send KeepAlive messages to clients on a regular basis (set KeepAlivePeriod in VoxelMultiplayerManager.h)
 - Make Clients close their Socket when they did not receive anything from the Server for KeepAlivePeriod*1.5
 - Add BlueprintNode "BindOnDisconnect" that allows to bind a delegate that get's called on the Client after it's Socket was closed
+- Add BlueprintNode "BindOnLoadRemoteSave" that allows to bind a delegate that get's called on ther Client after it received and loaded the world save from the Server

 Fix for VoxelInvokers not working correctly on Server: (not included in this repo's code) In file "VoxelDefaultLODManager.cpp" replace the Line (232 at the time I wrote this)